Flowers for Cutting

 "All gardeners live in beautiful places because they make them so."

-Here's a list of our best cut flowers from seed.
+Here's a list of our best cut flower seeds.

+Aquilegia (Columbine) -- Spring-blooming perennial with flowers in a wide range of colors, heights and forms.
 Aster azureus -- Masses of small, lavender-blue flowers with yellow centers.
 Native perennial that blooms in the fall.
-Campanula medium (Canterbury Bells) -- Large, bell-shaped flowers in pink, purple and white.
-Self-sowing biennial.
+Campanula (Bellflower) -- Perennials or biennials with bell-shaped flowers in shades of blue, pink and white.
+Excellent cut flowers.
 Cheiranthus allionii (Siberian Wallflower) -- Lightly fragrant, bright orange flowers in late spring.
 Terrific with tulips.
 Self-sowing biennial.
 Easy to grow.
+Delphinium -- Stunning blue flowers on tall stems.
+Fabulous cut flower.
+Dianthus -- Carnations, pinks and Sweet William.
+Spicy, sweet fragrance.
+Echinacea (Purple Coneflower) -- Long-stemmed, mauve or white flowers with brown central cones.
 Feverfew -- Small, white, daisy-like flowers for cutting.
 Makes a terrific filler.
 Gaillardia aristata 'Bremen' (Indian Blanket Flower) -- Native perennial wildflower.
 Showy, scarlet-red flowers edged in yellow.
 Easy to grow from seed.
+Hesperis matronalis -- Long-stemmed bunches of fragrant, white or light violet flowers in early summer.
+Lavender -- Tall wands of fragrant, lavender-blue flowers for cutting.
+Liatris (Blazing Star) -- Tall, dense spikes of purple flowers.
+Great cut flower.
 Lunaria annua (Honesty) -- Fragrant, purple flowers followed by ornamental seed pods.
 Shade-tolerant, self-sowing biennial.
 Lychnis chalcedonica (Maltese Cross) -- Large clusters of glowing, scarlet-red flowers on tall stems.
-Attracts humminbirds.
-Excellent cut flower.
+Attracts hummingbirds.
 Tanacetum niveum 'Jackpot' (Silver Tansy) -- Masses of small, white, daisy-like flowers on a large, bushy perennial.
 Makes a great filler.
+Verbascum phoeniceum -- Long-stemmed flowers in light pink, rose pink, purple, lavender and white.
+Lovely cut flower.
 Verbena bonariensis -- Clusters of rosy-purple flowers on tall stems.
 Reseeds heavily.
 Makes a good filler.